 Any automobile enthusiast would say that a high-end automobile is simply just rolling art.
 Think about it, what is the definition of art?
 According to the Oxford Dictionary, Art is defined as “the expression or application of human creative skill and imagination, typically in a visual form such as painting or sculpture, producing works to be appreciated primarily for their beauty or emotional power” (“Art”).
 To any auto enthusiast, this definition of art can perfectly describe the passion they have for cars.

 A car is a form of art; the body of the car is a representation of the imagination of the car enthusiast.
 The engine is a marvel of engineering that just takes the driver’s breath away every time it pushes them back in their seat when the car accelerates.
-As stated by Horacio Pagani (C.E.O of Pagani Automobile) during an interview, “[…] I discovered the life of Leonardo Da Vinci. […] a Da Vinci quote which said that ‘Art and science can work hand in hand.’
-Reading this was like a door opened for me, a path towards something I could pursue” (Carbonare, 2013, Defining the brand).
-With that said, many car enthusiasts see automobiles as art and science combined into one form.
+As stated by Horacio Pagani (C.E.O of Pagani Automobile) during an interview, “[…] I discovered the life of Leonardo Da Vinci. […] a Da Vinci quote which said that ‘Art and science can work hand in hand’ Reading this was like a door opened for me, a path towards something I could pursue” (Carbonare, 2013, Defining the brand).
+With having said that, many car enthusiasts see automobiles as art and science combined into one form.

-When an automobile enthusiast races a well made car, the driver and the car become a team and help each other out through every turn and every straight.
+When an automobile enthusiast races a well- made car, the driver and the car become a team and help each other out through every turn and every straight.
 They work together to communicate with the road.
 As the chassis describes the road to the driver with every bump and flaw the road has (“BMW M3: All 4 Generations,” 2013).

 A car is not just a dead piece of metal, if done right it is an extension of the driver.
 The car tells the driver what it wants and what it needs.
 Whether it be from the sound the engine makes right before it hits redline, letting the driver know to shift (“BMW M3: All 4 Generations,” 2013).
 Whether it be the steering wheel becoming unresponsive, letting the driver know the car have reached the point of understeer (“Understeer: Your Overprotective Mother,” 2016).
 Or whether it be the sound of the wheels squealing, letting the driver know the car is on the threshold of grip (“Oversteer: The Party Drug,” 2015).

 It is the combination of senses that speak to the driver.
 It is these good “vibrations” that make a person want to drive and puts a smile on the driver’s face (“BMW M3: All 4 Generations,” 2013).
-Its these reasons – these emotional connections with a car that makes the driver have a passion for cars.
+It is for these reasons – these emotional connections with a car that makes the driver have a passion for cars.

 Hypercar Advertisements